yo-gi/notes/README.md

 - [ ] Confusion around what was published
 - [ ] Confusion around which version was live
 - [ ] Diff view / revert button for flow changes

+At RYZE, AI isn’t just a tool — it’s a strategic enabler.
+Partnering with Pace allowed us to reimagine how quality assurance is done, creating a process that’s faster, smarter, and more consistent across every claim.
+Walt Leddy
+CEO

+We’ve taken a step forward on our journey to modernize the customer acquisition process.
+With automated systems, our teams now have more time to focus on customer relationships, which supports Prudential’s broader goal of delivering industry-leading experiences for both clients and customers.
+Sara Atkinson
+Vice President of Customer Acquisition

+# Monday Dec 1 2025

+We should check in quickly around the productizing mid-market motion.
+Takeways based on past conversations..
+Quick check in re: productizing mid-market motion - dyt still think that's valuable and if I should be filling in gaps there?
+Seems like Yonah, Chris, Arpan et al have a decent grasp on things.
+Curious about ur thoughts

+* Can sell past use cases: focusing mostly on voice and claims QA
+* I think we could sell claims qa repeatably and I think Arpan could do it
+  * Over the last month seems they're doing much better on the demo
+  * Library of use cases so we can reference what other customers are doing
+    * In the call we have an opportunity to impress that we really know their industry.
+      * Recently in a call, their use case was water mitigation so I mentioned some of the rules I saw in the Ryze water mitigation use case like parsing dry logs and PPD calculations and you could see them light up
+      * If we can do this every call, and have the GTM team understand our rolodex of agents and cases we'd be able to make this much more repeatable
+    * Our demos are perhaps too simplistic (check very basic values) -- we should be checking more complex values (ex: calculator agent, photo rules, etc.)
+* There are relatively few claims QA customers - none are particularly big.
+* How are you feeling about progress so far?

+- [x] Propose new website structure for /customers page
+- [x] Respond to David

+# Friday Nov 28 2025
+- [x] Prototype multiplayer

+# Thursday Nov 27 2025

 # Reflection